Federal Employees Dental and Vision Insurance Program

 Canceling Enrollment—Enrollment can be canceled only during an open season, except that:

-• An you take an enrollment action based on experiencing a qualifying life event (QLE), you may cancel that action within the time limit allowed for the QLE.
+• If you take an enrollment action based on experiencing a qualifying life event (QLE), you may cancel that action within the time limit allowed for the QLE.

 • You may cancel enrollment if you transfer to an eligible position with a federal agency that provides dental and/or vision coverage with 50 percent or more employer-paid premiums.